bijitbiswas/AutomationProject-Appium-TestNG/README.md

 }
 ```

-### 2. BaseTest — wiring TestNG annotations to BaseManager
+### Step 2: Create a BaseTest Class

-`BaseTest` lives in `src/test/java/mobileAutomation/` and is the only class that carries TestNG annotations.
-It extends `BaseManager` (which holds all lifecycle logic) and each annotated method does nothing but delegate to the matching `BaseManager` method. **You never modify this class** — it is the fixed bridge between TestNG and the framework.
+Create a `BaseTest` extending `BaseManager` and call the delegated TestNG lifecycle methods. **You never modify this class** — it is the fixed bridge between TestNG and the framework.

 ```java
 package mobileAutomation;